gambol99/config-fs/README.md

 	  -mount=/config \
 	  -store=etcd://${COREOS_PRIVATE_IPV4}:4001 \
 	  -discovery=consul://${COREOS_PRIVATE_IPV4}:8500 \
-	  -root=/env/prod
+	  -root=/env/prod/configs

 #### **Dynamic Config**

 Dynamic config works in a similar vain to [confd](https://github.com/kelseyhightower/confd).
-It presently supported the following methods when templating the file.
-Dynamic content is defined by simply prefixed the value of the K/V with "$TEMPLATE$" (yes, not the most sophisticated means, but will work for now), note the prefix is removed from the actual content.
+It presently supports the following methods when templating the file.
+Dynamic content is simply defined by prefixing the content with "$TEMPLATE$" (yes, not the most sophisticated means, but will work for now), note the prefix is removed from the actual content Note, any references to services or keys in the templates will automatically place a watch on them and trigger a re-generation on mutations.

+    # etcdctl set /env/prod/config/test.conf '$TEMPLATE$'
+    database:
+      username: {{ getv "/env/prod/data/db/username" }}
+      password: {{ getv "/env/prod/data/db/password" }}

 ##### {{ service "frontend_http" }}